mizutanilab/RecView/README.md

 </ul>

 ## Release notes
 The binary folder contains 64-bit (x64) and 32-bit (x86) executables complied using Visual Studio 2017 C++ and CUDA Toolkit 10.0.
-If your PC is running 64-bit Windows and has an NVIDIA Tesla, GeForce, or Quadro GPU processor with 'compute capability' of 3.0 or higher (Kepler or later), the reonstruction calculation can be executed on the GPU.
+If your PC is running 64-bit Windows and has an NVIDIA Tesla, GeForce, or Quadro GPU processor with 'compute capability' of 3.0 or higher (Kepler or later), the reonstruction calculation can be executed on the GPU. <br>
 The present version can also be compiled with Visual Studio 2008 and CUDA Toolkit 5.5 by using gazoVS2008.sln file.
 An x64CUDA executable built with VS2008 is available from the binary folder.
 This exe can run on GPUs with 'compute capability' of 2.0 (Fermi).
+A CUDA executable for x86 platform can be built with VS2008.
 The former version under the 'VS2008' folder will be removed soon.

 A test dataset in TIFF format is available from the binary folder.